The History of Scottish Food

 Food in Early Scotland

 During the late ninth century, the Kingdom of Scotland was formed as the Pictland merged with the Gaelic kingdom of Dal Riata.
-Recent incursions by Scandinavians had seen the establishment of Viking settlements and it is believed that the Norsemen introduced the Aberdeen Angus variety of cattle with them.
+Recent incursions by Scandinavians had seen the establishment of Viking settlements, and it is believed that the Norsemen introduced the Aberdeen Angus variety of cattle with them.
 The Vikings also introduced the idea of smoking food and this is still commonly done in Scotland where one of the most popular traditional foods is Arbroath Smokies (smoked haddock).

 Food In Medieval Scotland

 Ordinary folk in medieval Scotland did not enjoy a great deal of variety in their diets.
 Common foods included oat breads, porridge, stews and thick soups called pottage.
 Those who lived close to the sea also had fish in their diets.
 Honey was used to sweeten food and some people kept cows for milk and chickens for eggs.
 Vegetables such as kale, beans, peas and onions were commonly used.
-Nuts, fruit and berries gathered from the woods supplemented the diet of poor people but a poor harvest or bad winter often meant starvation.
+Nuts, fruits and berries gathered from the woods supplemented the diet of poor people but a poor harvest or bad winter often meant starvation.

 By contrast, wealthy Scots enjoyed a rich and varied diet.
 The landowning classes were able to enjoy the game which they hunted on their estates and only the wealthy were allowed to enjoy the fish caught in their rivers.
 A medieval banquet might include wild boar, venison, rabbit, grouse and other game birds, fish and foods which are no longer eaten today such as peacock and swan.
 They also enjoyed an array of fruits which were often made into fritters.
 At this time, pepper and spices which had first been brought to the country by returning Crusaders were available to the wealthy and salt was seen as a status symbol as it was so expensive to buy.